In Memoriam: Dr. Shiloh Schulte (1978–2025)

 Dr. Shiloh Schulte, Senior Shorebird Scientist at Manomet, tragically passed away in early June 2025 in a helicopter crash en route to a remote field site in Alaska.
 He and the pilot lost their lives doing what he loved most: protecting shorebirds in the places they call home.

-Throughout his career, Shiloh became one of the most recognized voices in North American shorebird conservation.
+Throughout his career, Shiloh became one of the most recognised voices in North American shorebird conservation.
 As coordinator of Manomet’s American Oystercatcher Recovery Program, he led a 45% population rebound along the Atlantic and Gulf coasts—an achievement attributed to his collaborative, data-driven conservation model and tireless field leadership.
-In interviews, he emphasized that only coordinated monitoring, predator management, and habitat restoration on a range-wide scale could reverse the species’ decline.
+In interviews, he emphasised that only coordinated monitoring, predator management, and habitat restoration on a range-wide scale could reverse the species’ decline.

 His research also spanned Whimbrels, Red Knots, Piping Plovers, and many more species, all guided by his belief that conservation begins with understanding—and understanding begins in the field.
 Whether deploying transmitters, performing fieldwork, or mentoring students, he was a field biologist in the truest sense.